 “Good” Friday seems rather an odd name for what is a particularly sad moment in history.

-Some see it as a corruption of “God’s Friday” or Gottes Freitag in German or Gute Freitag (Good Friday), others cultures call it Holy, Black, Great, Long and Silent.
+Some see it as a corruption of “God’s Friday” or Gottes Freitag in German or Gute Freitag (Good Friday), other cultures call it Holy, Black, Great, Long and Silent.
 According to Wikipedia the Oxford English Dictionary supports the first etymology, giving “of a day or season observed as holy by the church” as an archaic sense of good (good, adj.
 8c), and providing examples of good tide meaning “Christmas” or “Shrove Tuesday”, and Good Wednesday meaning the Wednesday in Holy Week.

 Hot Cross Buns